W. H. R. Rivers: Life as a ship's surgeon

 After qualifying, Rivers sought to join the army but was not passed fit.
 This was a byproduct of typhoid fever.
 As Elliot Smith was later to write, as quoted in a biography of Rivers: "Rivers always had to fight against ill health: heart and blood vessels."
 Along with the health problems noted by Shore and Smith, Rivers struggled with "tiring easily".

 His sister Katharine wrote that when he came to visit the family, he would often sleep for the first day or two.
 Considering the volume of work that Rivers completed in his relatively short lifetime, Seligman wrote in 1922 that "for many years he seldom worked for more than four hours a day".
-As Rivers's biographer Richard Slobodin says that, "among persons of extraordinary achievement, only Descartes seems to have put in as short a working day".
+Rivers's biographer Richard Slobodin says that "among persons of extraordinary achievement, only Descartes seems to have put in as short a working day".

 Rivers did not allow his drawbacks to dishearten him, and he chose to serve several terms as a ship's surgeon, travelling to Japan and North America in 1887.
 This was the first of many voyages; for, besides his great expeditions for work in the Torres Straits Islands, Melanesia, Egypt, India and the Solomon Islands, he took holiday voyages twice to the West Indies, three times to the Canary Islands and Madeira, to the United States, Norway, and Lisbon, as well as making numerous visits to France, Germany, Italy, and Switzerland, and lengthy ones to visit family in Australia.

 Such voyages helped to improve his health, and possibly to prolong his life.
 He also took a great deal of pleasure from his experiences aboard ship.
 On one voyage he spent a month in the company of playwright George Bernard Shaw; he later described how he spent "many hours every day talking – the greatest treat of my life".